Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Pathway Tools Use Cases

 Pathway Tools indirectly supports a two-phased, pathway-based paradigm for drug discovery.
 Phase I is the search for essential in vivo metabolic pathways: pathways whose function is essential for microbial growth in the host.
 Phase II is the search for targets within essential in vivo pathways.
 Both phases are supported by a Pathway Tools module that predicts choke-point reactions within the metabolic network as likely drug targets \cite{Yeh04}.

 \Ssection{Comparative Analyses of Organism-Specific Databases}

 Pathway Tools provides a suite of comparative analysis operations that can be applied to multiple user-selected PGDBs (see Section~\ref{sec:comparative} for more details).
 Pathway Tools emphasizes comparisons at the functional level, rather than the sequence level.
-Example comparisons include (1) highlighting on the Cellular Overview of one organism the reactions that it shares (or does not share) with one or more other organisms; (2) a tabular comparison of the reaction complements of several organisms, organized by substrate type (e.g., small molecules, RNAs, proteins) or by the number of isozymes per reaction; (3) a comparison of the pathway complements of several organisms, where the tabular pathway comparison is organized by a pathway ontology; (4) a table showing which genes have orthologs in which PGDBs; and (5) a comparison of the genome organization of orthologs using the genome browser.
+Example comparisons include \blue{(1) the Comparative Genome Dashboard, which aggregates metabolic, transport, and other functional capabilities into a set of interactive charts,} (2) highlighting on the Cellular Overview of one organism the reactions that it shares (or does not share) with one or more other organisms; (3) a tabular comparison of the reaction complements of several organisms, organized by substrate type (e.g., small molecules, RNAs, proteins) or by the number of isozymes per reaction; (4) a comparison of the pathway complements of several organisms, where the tabular pathway comparison is organized by a pathway ontology; (5) a table showing which genes have orthologs in which PGDBs; and (6) a comparison of the genome organization of orthologs using the genome browser.

 \Ssection{Metabolic Engineering}

 Metabolic engineering is a discipline that seeks to modify the metabolic network of an organism in a desired fashion, such as to achieve overproduction of desired end products, or degradation of specified compounds \cite{Stephan98}.
 Pathway Tools is designed to assist metabolic engineers in several respects.
 Its metabolic-reconstruction capabilities aid in rapid characterization of a host organism for metabolic engineering.
 Its editing tools permit refinement of that pathway database.
 Its omics analysis capabilities aid metabolic engineers in understanding the activity levels of different portions of the metabolic network under different growth conditions.
 Its RouteSearch tool supports design of novel reaction pathways from a feedstock compound to a desired product compound, and its metabolic modeling capabilities enable computational exploration of modified flux routes.